Prepare for a successful scouting season and career with Extension’s Foundational Crop Scouting Training!

 Who should attend?

-The Foundational Crop Scout training series is designed for entry-level crop scouts with limited or no scouting experience and anyone looking for a refresher course in basic scouting skills.
+The Foundational Crop Scouting Training series is designed for entry-level crop scouts with limited or no scouting experience and anyone looking for a refresher course in basic scouting skills.
 We invite anyone looking for basic scout skills along with those working for crop consultants, industry agronomists, or ag service providers throughout Wisconsin to join us for this hybrid training opportunity.
 The program will provide crop scouts with the key foundational skills necessary for successfully scouting field crops including corn, soybeans and alfalfa.

-What topics will be covered?
+What topics will be covered in webinars?

 Webinar topics include: